Death in Paradise: Theme music

 The theme music is an instrumental version of a Jamaican song from the 1960s, "You're Wondering Now", written by Coxsone Dodd, originally recorded by Andy & Joey in Jamaica.
 It was later made famous by The Skatalites and in Europe by ska band The Specials and later still by Amy Winehouse, as featured on some editions of the deluxe version of her album Back to Black.
 In the final scene of the first episode of the third series, the cover version recorded by The Skatalites in 1994 is played at the bar.
 It appeared on the official Death in Paradise soundtrack, released in January 2015, alongside other music from all four series.
 The original version of the song, as recorded by Andy & Joey, was played towards the end of the last episode of the sixth series.
 It was also recorded by Robert Wyatt on his album Mid-Eighties (1993), under the title "Alfie and Robert Sail Off Into the Sunset", only repeating the lines "You're wondering now / What to do, now you know this is the end".
 In the French version, the opening song is "Sunday Shining" by Finley Quaye.

 The theme music was given a slight overhaul in 2018, when new composer David Michael Celia joined the team and along with Magnus Fiennes, they added more bass to their theme.
 This theme would only last until 2020.
 The theme music was given another, bigger overhaul in 2021, with completely new music but still based on the original theme.
 It was given a new melody and bassline.
 The composer, Magnus Fiennes, said in an interview that the theme tune needed to be changed for its tenth anniversary.
-The 2021 Christmas special so the extended version of this theme tune playing over the car with the Carib Rockets, being transported to the Carlton Villa.
-In the 2022 Christmas Special, the Lyrics were also sung over the theme.
+The 2021 Christmas special saw the extended version of this theme tune playing over the car with the Carib Rockets, being transported to the Carlton Villa.
+The lyrics were also sung over the end credits for both specials.

 Soundtrack

-In January 2015, an official soundtrack compiling 26 songs from the first four series of the show was released by the BBC.
+In January 2015, the BBC released an official soundtrack compiling 26 songs from the first four series of the show.
 It contains original music for Death in Paradise and already extant tunes, though it does not include the theme music from the show.